Bivariate least squares linear regression: towards a unified analytic formalism. II. Extreme structural models: Least-squares fitting of a straight line

 \subsection{General considerations}

-Attention shall be restricted to the classical problem of least-squares fitting of a straight line, where both variables are measured with errors and the true points are shifted to the actual points outside the unknown regression line, due to the intrinsic scatter, in the limit where the instrumental scatter is negligible (ideally null) with respect to the intrinsic scatter i.e. extreme structural models (e.g., Ial90; FB92).
+Attention shall be restricted to the classical problem of least-squares fitting of a straight line, where both variables are measured with errors.
+Without loss of generality, structural models can be conceived as related to an ideal situation where the variables obey a linear relation, as: